EUTS/Pre-RegistrationWebsite/README.md

 This system has to do the following:

-1) Check the four year plan and the student transcipt <br>
+1) Check the four year plan and the student transcript <br>
 2) recommend a schedule for the next semester <br>
 3) Assume all the courses are available  <br>
 4) Keep track of how many students are registered in each course <br>